Name: Fernando (Corby) José Corbató

 Born: July 1, 1926, in Oakland, California USA

-- American computer scientist, notable as a pioneer in the development of time-sharing operating systems.
+- American computer scientist, notable as a pioneer in the development of C.T.S.S.
+(Compatible Time-Sharing System).

-- His second project, Multics, was not a commercial success, but led directly to Ken Thompson's development of Unix.
-Multics is considered to have been the model for the design of nearly every significant operating system which followed.
+- His second project, Multics, was not a commercial success, but led to the development of passwords and Ken Thompson's development of Unix.
+Multics is considered to have been the model for the design of nearly every significant operating system including Linux which followed.

 - The Compatible Time-Sharing System: A Programmer's Guide (1963).